Coinbase System Design Interview: What the Bar Actually Tests

 The instinct is to think about the UI and the API.
 Don't.
 Start with the security model.

-Coinbase's real infrastructure keeps roughly 98% of customer assets in cold storage.
+Coinbase keeps roughly 98% of customer crypto in cold storage, per its 2024 10-K disclosures.
 Hot wallets hold the small percentage needed for immediate withdrawals.
 Think of it as a bank vault (cold) with a cash drawer (hot).
 Your design should reflect this split:

-• Hot wallet: internet-connected, multi-signature (typically 3-of-5 keys required), automated, handles withdrawals up to a daily limit, keys stored in hardware security modules (HSMs)
+• Hot wallet: internet-connected, signed via a threshold signature scheme so the full private key is never reconstructed in one place, automated, handles withdrawals up to a daily limit, keys backed by hardware security modules (HSMs)

 • Cold wallet: air-gapped, geographically distributed, requires multi-party human authorization, hours or days to access, handles bulk storage